RBI New CIBIL Score Rules for 2025: A Complete Guide

 - It brings much-needed clarity and helps people work towards improving their creditworthiness.

-- All institutions must now report their repayment data to credit bureaus within 21 days.
+- Lenders must now report repayment/closure data within 21 days.

 This is more technical, but very important.
 The RBI has told credit bureaus to standardise their scoring methods.
 This means that: